Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible

 However, at sufficiently low temperatures, the measurement might capture the values of the bona fide thermodynamic (and other) quantities.
 As systems fall out of equilibrium, memory of their history may appear.
 This is often manifest in hysteresis curves.
 In supercooled fluids, on the relevant experiment time scales, a hysteresis of the specific heat is indeed observed near the glass transition temperature, see, e.g., Figure \ref{Specific_heat.}.
-Such a hysteresis may be a dynamical crossover effect associated with the above noted finite AC cutoff for the specific heat (and other) measurements.
-That is, the system cannot attain a nearly stationary metastable state on the measured time scale and still retains memory of its history at higher temperatures.
-The low temperature system being heated ``recalls'' its glassy state and exhibits a heat capacity peak somewhat reminiscent to that of melting.
+Such a hysteresis may be a dynamical crossover effect associated with the above noted finite frequency cutoff for the specific heat (and other) measurements.
+That is, the system cannot attain a nearly stationary metastable state on the measured time scale and, on cooling, still retains memory of its history at higher temperatures.
+The low temperature system being heated similarly ``recalls'' its earlier rigid glassy state and exhibits a heat capacity peak somewhat reminiscent to that of melting.
 In other words, given the distribution of Eq. (\ref{cluster}), one may anticipate that as the system is heated or cooled it will start to ``sense'' the dynamic crossover at $T_g$ at temperatures proximate to $T_g \pm \sigma_{T_g} = T_{g} (1 \pm \overline{A})$.
 One may hence suspect \cite{longrange} that the width of the hysteresis of the measured heat capacity (Figure \ref{Specific_heat.}) may scale as